Agoric/documentation/main/guides/js-programming/notifiers.md

 `IterationObserver` API.
 Its consumers consume iteration values via the notifier using the `AsyncIterable` API.
 Each `NotifierKit` consumer iteration is a lossy sampling subset of the iteration produced by that `NotifierKit` producer.
 Different consumers may see different sampling subsets.

-An iteration’s sampling subset:
+The following properties hold for every sampling subset:
-- May omit some of the iteration’s non-final values.
+- Any non-final value from the producer may be missing from the sampling subset.
 - All sampling subset non-final values are:
-  - In the original’s non-final values (i.e. if "7" is in the subset, "7" is in the original).
+  - In the producer’s non-final values (e.g. if "7" is in the subset, "7" is in the original).
-  - In the same order (i.e. if the original is order 1, 3, 8, 5, 9, the subset
+  - In the same order (e.g. if the producer sequence is 1, 3, 8, 5, 9, the sampling subset
-     is in the same order, even if missing some items; 1, 8, 5 for example, but not 8, 1, 5).
+     is guaranteed to not be 8, 1, 5).
-- The original and the subset both have the same termination value.
+- The sampling subset has the same termination value as the iteration from the producer.

 When a new iteration value is available, either it or a later value becomes available on each sampling subset promptly.
 In other words, if value 'a' is